 Caramel, even the word sounds silky and wonderful.
 Car-a-mel, it just rolls off the tongue.
-And your tongue will thank you when you put this candy on it.
+And your tongue will thank you when you put this candy on it!

-Caramel is not difficult to make, it only takes a little uninterrupted time and then you have these beautiful little sugar jewels.
+Caramel candy is not difficult to make, it simply takes a little uninterrupted time and then you have these beautiful little sugar jewels.

 In the past, I've made a batch of caramels, wrapped them up and been done with it.
 Well, this year, after I made the batch with the recipe I always use, they were so greasy that I wasn't happy with them (maybe "buttery" is a better term).

 Sigh, since I wanted to publish a recipe for all of our Gr8 Friends it needed to be perfect...and I finally found perfect!
 At least, perfect in my opinion.

 My mother found a wonderful old book in her mother's attic.
 It's about 4 inches thick, and it's really 3 books in one: The People's Home Library - a Library of Three Practical Books: Home Medical Book, Home Recipe Book and Home Stock Book.

 And there, in this incredible treasure that was published in 1914, that's right, at the start of WWI, was a recipe for Creamy Caramels.

 Well, the recipe is actually 8 times what I made...yes, it would actually make 288 caramels!
 (Note to self: if almost 300 caramels are required, just take these measurements times 8!)